robwec/shadowverse-worlds-beyond-set-pricer/README.md

 An unfortunate soul told me about this anime-themed game that he plays, and I quickly tasked myself with looking up rarity stats and set specs in order to compute an average cost of acquiring all the cards by buying packs, by buying in-game currency.

-This is a Python script that can run various simulations many times in order to return an expected value of completing a particular set at 3x copies, including the crafting mechanic for the most accurate pricing.
+This is a Python script that can run pack-opening simulations many times in order to return an expected value of completing a particular set at 3x copies, including the crafting mechanic value of copies over 3x for the most accurate pricing.

 Results:
 Base Set ~= $640